 - Option 1: the UE monitors UE specific PDCCH/C-RNTI when either drx-onDurationTimerPTM or drx-InactivityTimerPTM or drx-RetransmissionTimerDLPTM are running.

 - Option 2: the UE monitors UE specific PDCCH/C-RNTI only when drx-RetransmissionTimerDLPTM is running.
 For example, when drx-onDurationTimerPTM and drx-InactivityTimerPTM are running but drx-RetransmissionTimerDLPTM is not running, the UE does not monito UE specific PDCCH/C-RNTI.

+- Option 3: the UE monitors UE specific PDCCH/C-RNTI only during unicast DRX’s active time.
+Unicast DRX’s RTT timer can be started when PTP retransmission is expected.

-Q21: Companies are invited to provide their view on the options of how a UE monitors UE specific PDCCH/C-RNTI in active time of multicast DRX.
+Q21: Companies are invited to provide their view on the options of how a UE monitors UE specific PDCCH/C-RNTI for possible PTP HARQ retransmission of PTM retransmission in active time of multicast DRX.